classtranscribe/PythonTools/transcribe-cli/README.md

 # Embedding captions into mp4 video files

-The ffmpeg utility can also be used to embed srt formatted closed captions into mp4 video files.
+The ffmpeg utility can be used to embed srt formatted closed captions into mp4 video files.
 An example is shown below that will work with a typical mp4 video file with a standard mpeg container.
 Most mp4 mpeg containers can support captions and even multiple captions for different multiple languages.
 However this is beyond the scope of this document.

 ```sh
 ffmpeg -i video-source.mp4' -i mycaptions.srt' -c:v copy -c:a copy -c:s mov_text  video-with-captions.mp4